0xPolygonMiden/miden-client/tests/README.md

 Makefile, although it's actually a proxy for the `run_integration_test.sh` script.
 What that script takes care of is:

-- Compiling the integration test code
+- Compiling the integration test code.
-- Waiting for the node to be up (this allows us to run both the `start-node` and `integration-test` commands without worrying about synchronization issues)
+- Waiting for the node to be up (this allows us to run both the `start-node` and `integration-test` commands without worrying about synchronization issues).
-- Run the integration test binary
+- Run the integration test binary.
-- Kill the node process
+- Kill the node process.

 ### The test itself